-A groundbreaking service for people with mental health and substance use challenges opens this spring at St. Paul’s Hospital that will unite emergency care, rapid access to treatment and a transition centre to provide better and faster care for this vulnerable client population.
+A groundbreaking service for people with mental health and substance use challenges is opening at St. Paul’s Hospital that will unite emergency care, rapid access to treatment and a transition centre to provide better and faster care for this vulnerable client population.

 When complete, the HUB at St. Paul’s will be a new way to assess and treat people with mental illness and problematic substance use issues in an emergency setting, getting them fast access to the specialized care they need as well as initiating the necessary follow-up care for when they transition from hospital back to community.